10 Real Estate Appraisal Data Points to Find for Property Research

 A Multiple Listing Service (MLS) is a database established by real estate professionals to provide organized and accurate data about properties for sale.
 An MLS number is a number designated to real estate listings on the MLS system.
 For instance, when a house is listed for sale on the system, it gets an MLS number.
 MLS numbers are used to distinguish properties and organize listings.

-4. Property Address
+4. Real Estate Property Address

 A property address is the road name and street number assigned to a property within a Municipal District and may include, where there are multiple tenements within a property or multiple properties at one street number, the use of lot unit numbers.